solo-io/gloo/docs/introduction/concepts.md

 A destination can be either an *upstream destination* or a *function destination*.

-**Upstream Destinations** are analogous to [envoy clusters](TODO).
+**Upstream Destinations** are analogous to [Envoy clusters](TODO).
 Requests routed to upstream destinations will be routed to a server which is expected to handle the request once it has been admitted (and possibly transformed) by Gloo.

 **Function Destinations** allow requests to be routed directly to *functions* that live on various upstreams.
-A function can be a serverless function call (e.g. Lambda, Google Cloud Function, OpenFaaS function, etc.), an API call on a service (e.g. a REST API call, OpenAPI operation, gRPC invocation, etc.), or publishing to a message queue (e.g. NATS, AMQP, etc.).
+A function can be a serverless function call (e.g. Lambda, Google Cloud Function, OpenFaaS function, etc.), an API call on a service (e.g. a REST API call, OpenAPI operation, XML/SOAP request etc.), or publishing to a message queue (e.g. NATS, AMQP, etc.).
 Function-level routing is enabled in Envoy by Gloo's [functional filters](TODO).
 Gloo supports the addition of new upstream types as well as new function types through our [plugin interface](TODO).